Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: consolidated cash-flow analysis for a bank connection in one call, resolving accounts internally.
-It distinguishes itself from siblings by eliminating the need to call openfinance_list_accounts first.
+The description clearly states it provides consolidated cash-flow analysis for a bank connection over a period, resolving accounts internally and fanning out transactions.
+It distinguishes itself by eliminating the need to first call openfinance_list_accounts and by supporting analysis of all linked banks at once.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.